harveshvaran/ftp82_laptop/CHEATSHEET.md

    * `git status`
    * `git add -i` and 2/4 options to add changed/new files to staging area
+      * Enter the number against the file to add the file to the staging area in the submenu
    * `git status`
    * go to EDIT, if there are more changes